Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/implement_data_loader.md

     });
 ```

-As we can see, because Data Reader is a special Op, it has only output, no input (data comes from the file system, instead of some upstream nodes), we only use `Out` function to set the output, and set the output shape as two columns per row in `SetTensorDescInferFn`, the data type is `DataType::kDouble`.
+As we can see, because Data Reader is a special Op, it has only output, no input (data comes from the file system, instead of some upstream nodes), we only use `Out` method to set the output, and set the output shape as two columns per row in `SetTensorDescInferFn`, the data type is `DataType::kDouble`.
 In the same way, when we set SBP Signature in `SetGetSbpFn`, we only need to set output's SBP attribution.
 In this case, we set it as Split(0).

 The other attributions (like `data_dir`, `data_part_num`, etc.) follow the requirement of file naming conventions in [The OFRecord Data Format](../extended_topics/ofrecord.md#ofrecord).
 It allows us to reuse some related code in OneFlow to load customized data format like [The method to load OFRecord dataset](../extended_topics/how_to_make_ofdataset.md#ofrecord_1).